croz-ltd/nrich/nrich-notification-spring-boot-starter/README.md

 The standard notification messages are given in `notificationMessages` file and contain default error, success and info messages that will be returned to the client if no other messages are configured.

-### Using the library
+### Using the module

-Once added to the classpath if running in the servlet environment the library automatically registers a `@RestControllerAdvice` that handles exceptions and provides a consistent exception response format.
+Once added to the classpath if running in the servlet environment the module automatically registers a `@RestControllerAdvice` that handles exceptions and provides a consistent exception response format.
 If users want to return all the responses in a standard way they should inject `NotificationResponseService` bean and call one of the methods available (`responseWithNotificationActionResolvedFromRequest`).
 Example is given bellow: